-The question, “Do I Need a Family Law Attorney?” comes up in discussions involving Divorce, and other issues such as, Child Custody, Child Support or Alimony (known as, Spousal Maintenance).
-In Minnesota, there is no law that requires you to hire legal representation in a family law case.
+In Minnesota, there is no law that requires you to hire a family law attorney in a family law case.
 Therefore, you always have the option to represent yourself.
 So why should you hire a family law attorney?

 Also if you’re wondering whether you can or should represent yourself, check out our article, “Should I Get a Divorce Lawyer?”
-Not only does the article explain what you’ll need to do if you represent yourself and what issues you’ll want to address with the other party, but it also provides a list of common scenarios that favor hiring a divorce attorney.
+The article explains what to do if you represent yourself and what issues to address.
+However, here are some reason to hire a family law attorney.

 1. Bully Prevention